 The only thing we didn't like about the Skyloft was how tipsy it feels when sitting up length-wise.
 Sideways sitting is comfortable and stable.
 But, when we sat up in the other direction, the hammock wobbles back and forth, making us feel immediately dizzy.

 One bonus feature that just shows you how much attention to detail matters to ENO, is that the stuff sack converts into a pillow.
 Just stuff in a jacket and you have a comfy headrest!
 The stuff sack also has snaps that allow you to attach it to sewn-in webbing in the hammock to keep your pillow in place.
 We also appreciate the small pockets on either side of the hammock, which are perfect for a phone or sunglasses.
 Just another little touch to make kicking back in the Skyloft that much more convenient.

-The Skyloft is not your throw it in the pack, we might use it option.
+The Skyloft is not your throw it in the pack, I might use it option.
 It tips the scales at 42 oz, for only the hammock.
 It's the heaviest one in our test and is the same weight as some of the shelter systems we tested with their bug nets and tarps included.